jon-jacky/home/commonplace.md

 - <https://queue.acm.org/detail.cfm?id=1039523> - A Conversation with Alan Kay
   (2004) -
+  "Perhaps it was commercialization in the 1980s that killed off the next expected new thing.
-  "Our plan and our hope was that the next generation of kids would come along and do something better than Smalltalk around 1984 or so. ...
+  Our plan and our hope was that the next generation of kids would come along and do something better than Smalltalk around 1984 or so. ...
   But a variety of different things conspired together, and that next generation actually didn't show up.
 One could actually argue ...